It is a time of change.

 I always love it when they say the word desperate.
 One of my favourite words, that.
 Desperate.
 Its official definition is 'money in the bank', and if it isn’t, it should be.

 She paused, leaned forward and looked me straight in the eye.
 Well, both eyes for any pedants out there.

-I may have had a couple of hiccups since she arrived, but mostly I’ve been able to cruise through things unabashed.
+I may have had a couple of hiccups since she arrived, but mostly, I think you'll agree, I’ve been able to cruise through things unabashed.
 This, however, was a bolt out of the blue.
-It was one of those jolts you get that snap you back into reality when you hadn’t realised you were drifting off.
+It was one of those jolts you get that snaps you back into reality when you hadn’t realised you were drifting off.
 This time, there was no quick off-the-cuff remark.
 I had to pause and dig deep for the most appropriate response.
 Eventually, I found it.

 "The Nineties.
 The Nineteen Nineties," I said slowly and purposefully, "Now there’s a decade I’ve not heard in a long, long time.
 A long time."

 "Don’t come over all Obi Wanker with me.
 Can you find it?" she snapped, unimpressed.

 "No can do, lady.
 The Nineties no longer exists.
 Destroyed by the Millennium Bug.
 People say the Y2K crisis was a damp squib - never existed because it was fixed by computer programmers before it happened.
 But they’re wrong.
 It did happen, and the greatest casualty was The Nineties."

 "But surely some remnants of it remain.
 Nothing is ever totally annihilated.
 Perhaps it can be put back together.
 I’ve got a son and he doesn’t believe The Nineties ever existed at all!"